-Porting a telephone number is a six step process that can take up to four (4) weeks depending depending on the type of number you are porting and the country the number is located in.
-The process includes a lot of coordination between your current carrier as the RespOrg (responsible organization) to transfer to Twilio.
+Porting your US telephone number is a six step process that can take up to four (4) weeks depending on the type of number you are porting and the country the number is located in.
+The process includes coordination between our upstream provider and your service provider to transfer the number to Twilio.

 1. Submit your Porting request.
 Log into your Twilio project and going to the Porting Request page.
 You will need the following for a successful request:

 - The authorized user or owner’s first and last name.

 - The corresponding service address.
 This must be an actual physical address.
 PO Boxes are not valid addresses.

 - A Letter of Authorization (LOA) signed by the authorized user and/or owner of the number(s).
 Note that the information on your LOA must match the authorized user name and service address provided by your current carrier.

 - Obtain a Customer Service Record (CSR).

 - A scanned (or electronic) copy of the most recent phone bill, within the last 30 days, that includes the account, owner/authorized user name, and address information for all the numbers you’d like to port.

 - Read the most common reason for rejections to avoid them.

 2. Number gets approved by Twilio.
 If everything in Step 1 was done correctly, you can expect your Porting request to be approved in 24 hours.
 Again, depending on the type of number you are porting (for example, Toll Free or Landline), the approval time may vary